nestauk/eurito_indicators/ds/outputs/reports/final_report.md

 In the scoping phase of the project we organised two workshops in Brussels involving representatives from the European Commission, member states and the research and data community.
 These workshops were attended by XXX people.
 Our goal with them was to ensure that our indicator development activities were focused on policy-relevant areas, and to assess which features of R&I indicators might encourage or constrain their adoption.
 The workshops led to the identification of eight areas for further exploration through data science pilots.
 The detailed results of each pilot are available in **deliverable X** [TO_ADD].
 In the list that follows we also indicate additional peer reviewed publications and working papers based on these pilots.

 1. **Emerging technology ecosystems:** Here we analysed data about research funding, publications and startups to map activities related to emerging technologies with a case study focusing on Artificial Intelligence.
-2. **Advanced research funding analytics:** We explored potential indicators capturing diversity, complexity and novelty in reseaarch with the goal of informing funding decisions.
+2. **Advanced research funding analytics:** We explored potential indicators capturing diversity, complexity and novelty in research with the goal of informing funding decisions.
 3. **Mission-driven innovation indicators:** We developed indicators about the level of activity in R&I missions with an application to the UK government mission to deploy Artificial Intelligence to improve the prevention, diagnisis and treatment of chronic diseases [@mateos2019mapping].
 4. **Gender diversity in R&I workforce:** We explored the potential for using semantic analyses of researcher names in order to generate measures of diversity in R&I activities.
 5. **Nowcasting R&D investment:** We assessed the feasibility of nowcasting R&D investment using timely web proxies.